 3. Introduce them to different textures

-As your child begins to use their hands more for holding objects or reaching out for them, introduce them to different types of textures such as wool, velvet, and corduroy in the form of textured balls or activity boards meant for this purpose (7).
-Allow them to play with different types of objects and textures and understand them in their own way.
+As your child begins to use their hands more for grasping objects or reaching out for them, introduce them to different types of textures such as wool, velvet, and corduroy in the form of textured balls or activity boards meant for this purpose (7).
+This helps them in discovering different types of objects and textures.
+Also, allow them to understand them in their own way.

 Cognitive activities for infants 6-12 months

-Between six and twelve months of age, an infant’s cognitive abilities develop rapidly and they can use their hands more, transfer objects between both hands, turn book pages, look for objects that you hide, put and pull out things from containers, make sounds using objects they have, and understand simple commands (3).
+Between six and twelve months of age, an infant’s cognitive abilities develop rapidly and they can use their hands more, transfer objects between both hands, turn book pages, look for objects that you hide, put and pull out things from containers, They are able to make sounds using objects they have, and start responding to simple commands (3).

-Some activities that can help boost your infant’s cognitive abilities in this age span include
+Here are some activities that can help in boosting your infant’s cognitive abilities and developing motor skills in this age.

 A stacking game is great for infants between six and twelve months of age.
 You can get different types of stacking cups or containers.
 Teach your infant how to stack objects.